Certain red flags in a tax return are sure to draw scrutiny by the IRS. Some are easy to sidestep. Others, can't be helped.

 The regulations demand openness, which in turn increases the likelihood of an audit.
 That’s because of a “perception that people with foreign accounts are trying to hide something,” Duncan says.
 But it’s a Catch-22: Compliance with the law increases the likelihood of an audit, and noncompliance can result in stiff penalties and significant legal liabilities.

-The IRS will give a close look to excessive business deductions.
-The agency uses occupational codes to measure typical amounts of travel by profession, and a tax return showing 20 percent or more above the norm might get a second look, Duncan says.
+The IRS will give a close look to excessive business tax deductions.
+The agency uses occupational codes to measure typical amounts of travel by profession, and a tax return showing 20% or more above the norm might get a second look, Duncan says.
 Also, take-home vehicles aren’t considered strictly business, so a specific purpose should accompany any vehicle-related deduction.